P2PSP/I-want-to-use-it/README.md

 # I-want-to-use-it
 ==================

-Minimal, basic and always (we try) updated information about how to use P2PSP
+Minimal, basic and always updated information about how to use P2PSP.

 # Install [Boost C++ Libraries](http://www.boost.org)